bassistTech/rayTrace/readme.md

 ## Non plans

 * Any kind of GUI or general purpose "software."
 * Turning this into an optics textbook.
-That's too much, and there are good textbooks.
+That's too much, and there are already good textbooks.

 ## My evaluation so far